 - Assistant in Sociology at Wharton School

 William Edward Burghardt Du Bois was born on February 23, 1868, in Great Barrington, Massachusetts, the son of Alfred Du Bois and Mary Silvina Burghardt.
 Haitian-born Alfred Du Bois was a barber and itinerant laborer who, during the Civil War, had enlisted and then deserted a New York regiment; he also deserted his wife and young son.
-Mary Silvina, a domestic servant, raised her son with the help of her extended family, which could trace its roots to a freedman, born a Dutch slave, who fought in the American Revolution.
+Mary Silvina, a domestic servant, raised her son with the help of her extended family, which could trace its roots to a freedman, enslaved at birth in a Dutch colony, who fought in the American Revolution.
 Young William received a classical, college preparatory education from the integrated schools in Great Barrington.
 A graduate of Fisk University (1888) and Harvard College (1890), W.E.B.
 Du Bois earned his doctorate from Harvard in 1895 with a dissertation entitled The Suppression of the African Slave-Trade to the United States.
 While a graduate student he was offered a fellowship in 1892 to study at Friedrich-Wilhelm III Universitat in Berlin.
 Upon completion of his graduate studies DuBois accepted an offer to teach at Wilberforce University in Ohio.
 It was at Wilberforce where DuBois met Nina Gomer; they were married in May 1896.

 In 1896 the University of Pennsylvania appointed him “Assistant in Sociology” at its Wharton School in order to conduct a “study of the social condition of the Colored People of the Seventh Ward of Philadelphia.”
 Thus from August 1, 1896, until December 31, 1897, Du Bois went from house-to-house in this ward, extending from Spruce to South Street and from Seventh Street to the Schuylkill River.
 He interviewed some five thousand persons, prepared a statistical and empirical analysis of his questionnaire, and published his findings in the much acclaimed The Philadelphia Negro (1899).